 This dish is a real crowd pleasure and everyone at the table will be asking for seconds!
 It's packed with protein and nutritious vegetables and makes for delicious leftovers!

-A quick and easy one pot meal that can be in the oven in under 30 minutes.
-Colourful vegetables and fresh flavours will turn this Tex Mex Chicken Bake into a family favourite in no time!
+It's a quick and easy one pot meal that can be in the oven in under 30 minutes.
+Colorful vegetables and fresh flavors will turn this Tex-Mex Chicken Bake into a family favorite in no time!

 This dish is super flexible so feel free to exclude, switch up, or add in any vegetables, herbs, or seasonings you wish.

 - Chicken thighs - bone-in, skin on.
 You can use any pieces of chicken you like.
 I do recommend at least leaving the skin on for extra flavour.